-Appendix 3 - Open Space, Sport and Recreation - On-site Considerations
+Appendix 3 Open Space, Sport and Recreation - On-site Considerations

-Any provision of open space, sport and recreation facilities within a development site should take into account a range of factors, and these will vary depending on the individual circumstances of a site.
+3.1 Any provision of open space, sport and recreation facilities within a development site should take into account a range of factors, and these will vary depending on the individual circumstances of a site.
 This qualitative analysis forms an essential part of pre-application discussions and a key part of the overall site and layout design rationale.
 This analysis should be set out within the Design and Access Statement thus informing the urban design principles for good site design.
-Key factors to consider include:
+Key factors to consider, which are set out in more detail in the Council's Open space, Sport & Recreation SPD, include: